abbbi/vircpt/README.md

  * Setup and NBD Device for the overlay image, which can then be attached to another virtual machine

+Its also possible to show detailed information about the NBD export via `--showinfo` option.

 nbdinfo example:

 ```